Acura Integra Best and Worst Years (Quick Facts!)

 The shaved back end limited rear-seat space, as was stated in a previous HotCars article with the ZDX.
 The Acura ZDX’s terrible design had rendered it incapable of being everything it intended—a sporty, family vehicle.

-See also Genesis G70 Best and Worst Years
+See also Ford Mustang Best and Worst Years

 How Safe is an Acura Integra